matter-labs/zksync-data-dump/data/README.md

 ### Event Mapping

-We provide a mapping of the most frequently invoked events within the ZKsync dataset in [./src/utils.py#events_dict](https://github.com/matter-labs/zksync-data-dump/blob/main/src/utils.py).
-This mapping facilitates the parsing of the majority of events in our dataset.
+We provide a mapping of the most frequently invoked events within the ZKsync data set in [./src/utils.py#events_dict](https://github.com/matter-labs/zksync-data-dump/blob/main/src/utils.py).
+This mapping facilitates the parsing of the majority of events in our data set.
 The mapping is structured as a dictionary where the topics_0 hex value serves as the key, and the corresponding value is a dictionary containing the parsed event name and its function signature.
 For instance, the Transfer event is represented as follows within the map:

 ```python
 events_dict['0xddf252ad1be2c89b69c2b068fc378daa952ba7f163c4a11628f55a4df523b3ef'] = {